MIKTA Forum in Mexico, Puan Leads Discussion and Touches on Indonesian Assistance for Rohingya Refugees – 2024-05-09 10:48:28

 Also read: Reduce Geopolitical Tensions, Puan: Parliament Must Strengthen Preventive Diplomacy

-Furthermore, Puan spoke about various global economic challenges ranging from new forms of globalization which cannot be separated from global geopolitical developments due to changes in trade patterns between countries, to the decentralization of international trade which has caused international trade flows to increase between countries in the region.
+Furthermore, Puan spoke regarding various global economic challenges ranging from new forms of globalization which cannot be separated from global geopolitical developments due to changes in trade patterns between countries, to the decentralization of international trade which has caused international trade flows to increase between countries in the region.

 “This new change in international trade patterns opens up opportunities for MIKTA member countries to further increase their trade flows.
 “However, all this must be done in line with WTO rules,” said the former Coordinating Minister for Human Development and Culture.